fzi-forschungszentrum-informatik/BEMCom/documentation/02_application_creation.md

 In order to demonstrate the full functionality of BEMCom it is certainly necessary to begin with a device to communicate with.
-To that end we provide a [Demo Device](../services/tools/demo-device/Readme.md) service reflecting a simple Modbus device which can be interpreted as as a single room for which the temperature is measured and an actor (say an AC system that can heat and cool) exists to manipulate the room temperature.
-However before the first service is started it is necessary to create a Docker network to allow communication between the services.
+To that end we provide a [Demo Device](../services/tools/demo-device/Readme.md) service reflecting a simple Modbus device which can be interpreted as a single room for which the temperature is measured and an actor (say an AC system that can heat and cool) exists to manipulate the room temperature.
+However, before the first service is started it is necessary to create a Docker network to allow communication between the services.

 ```bash
 docker network create bemcom-demo